 After working with our food writer Sarah Buenfeld and nutritional therapist Kerry Torrens on the concept for our 7-day plan I was really excited to try it out.
-Based on whole foods and clean eating principles, the philosophy really made sense to me.
+Based on whole foods and healthy eating principles, the philosophy really made sense to me.
 Reducing processed foods in your diet and eating nourishing snacks and meals that negate the need to count calories is a sustainable, healthy way to live.
 Plus, having experts produce a plan with delicious recipes that have been rigorously analysed to provide optimum nutrition every day isn't something you come across often - especially for free!

 I have to admit it wasn't all giddy excitement.
 I was looking forward to trying out new recipes and being challenged in the kitchen, but I was also a little apprehensive about the amount of time it would take to prep all the dishes.
-There were also a couple of recipes I wasn't yet convinced would see me through the day - the peanut houmous and soup in particular looked a lot lighter than the lunches I usually wolfed down at midday, and I was worried I might feel hungry at times.
+There were also a couple of recipes I wasn't yet convinced would see me through the day – the peanut hummus and soup in particular looked a lot lighter than the lunches I usually wolfed down at midday, and I was worried I might feel hungry at times.
 Concerns in check, here's how I actually got on during those seven days...

 - Curbing cravings